 Our second is Envisioning Technologies.

 We have also created a set of physical exhibits for the above.
-These were constructed out of cardboard panels and can travel easily.
+These exist in the form of cardboard panels or roll-up panels and can travel easily.
+Please contact us if you are interested in displaying them.
+It is free but for the cost of shipping.

 In order to understand the history of disability, one must look at the evolution of the wheelchair and its significance for disability stories.